-Jeffrey Grupp is a pastor at a jail in Michigan, a former atheist, a former Buddhist, and a former college teacher at Grand Valley, Western Michigan, Purdue (branch campuses) and Indiana U (branch campuses) where he taught philosophy, and more specifically: Eastern philosophy, ethics, metaphysics, and Buddhism.
+Jeff Grupp is a pastor at a jail in Michigan, a former atheist, a former Buddhist, and a former college lecturer in philosophy at Grand Valley, Western Michigan, Purdue (branch campuses) and Indiana U (branch campuses) where he taught philosophy, and more specifically: Eastern philosophy, ethics, metaphysics, and Buddhism.
 He is now teaching as a video conferencing professor in theology at a seminary in Africa.

 Richard Syrett was joined by two experts on the New World Order, Jim Marrs and Jeffrey Grupp. the first half, Marrs discussed signs of the NWO in America, such as the Denver International Airport and the Georgia Guidestones....
 More »

 In the first half, author, lecturer, and vampire Michelle Belanger discussed her work challenging the erroneous conclusions of law enforcement that various homicides have been the acts of witchcraft, such as a recent gruesome More »